+where, $\Gamma = m_\mu/(\alpha L \rho)$, $L (=c \tau = 0.65 ~\rm km)$ being the decay length of muon at rest and $m_\mu$ is the muon mass.
+There can be neutrino oscillations while propagating through the matter of the earth, which can reduce the flux of muon neutrinos due to its conversion to electron and tau neutrinos.
+However, the survival probability of muon neutrino for a incident neutrino energy of around 10 GeV is found to be $0.98$ and for $100$ GeV is $0.92$, which implies negligible change in subsequent muon flux.
+Therefore, we have ignored the effect of neutrino oscillation in matter.\footnote{We have used the analytical expression given in Eq.14 of Ref.\cite{Gandhi:2004bj} to calculate the survival probability of muon neutrino in matter, while taking relevant parameters as \cite{Esteban:2024eli}, $\sin^2 \theta_{13}=0.02$, $\sin^2 \theta_{23}=0.454$, $\Delta m^2_{31}=0.0025 ~{\rm eV^2}$ and $L=9700$ km. }

-In Table~\ref{tab:external}, we show the external upward-going charged muon events at the ATLAS detector in the central rapidity region $|\eta| \leq 2.5 $ with $1000$-live days of neutrino study, for different energy ranges, generated at the rock column below the detector from upward going neutrinos.
+In Table~\ref{tab:external}, we show the external upward-going charged muon events at the ATLAS detector in the central region $|\eta| \leq 2.5 $ with $1000$-live days of neutrino study, for different energy ranges, generated at the rock column below the detector from upward going neutrinos.
 As we see from this table, the total number of events after all selection cuts is much larger than the contained vertex events --- this is because of the larger fiducial mass available in the rock column for neutrino nucleon DIS scattering.
 Since the muon effective range increases in rock with increasing energy, higher energy muons can come from a larger depth.